Work From Cafes

 Opened in 2025 and already a regular stop for locals.
 The fit-out is minimal but thoughtful.
 Check their socials for weekly specials.
 What sets it apart is the attention to sourcing — everything is local or ethical.
 Open Mon-Fri 7:30am-4pm, Sat-Sun 8am-4pm.

-The Long House — 321 Sydney Parade
+The Grand Kitchen — 321 Sydney Parade

 Opened in 2025 and already a regular stop for locals.
 The design is industrial-meets-cozy.
 Prices are fair for the quality.
 What sets it apart is the attention to sourcing — everything is local or ethical.
 Open Mon-Fri 8am-3pm, Sat-Sun 8:30am-3pm.